openbmc/webui-vue/docs/themes/readme.md

 # Overview

-The best way to change the overall look and feel of the OpenBMC Web UI is to update the following files in a downstream repository.
  This section discusses the structure and purpose of the theme files and how to customize the application using Bootstrap theming.

 [Read more about Bootstrap Theming](https://getbootstrap.com/docs/4.0/getting-started/theming)